-If you or the students would like advice on how to choose subjects and make learning and career decisions, more information is available on the Careers New Zealand website.
+If you or the mentees would like advice on how to choose subjects and make learning and career decisions, more information is available on the Careers New Zealand website.

-Your student can free chat online at www.careers.govt.nz or ring 0800 222 733 to talk about their career options.
+Your mentee can also free chat online at www.careers.govt.nz or ring 0800 222 733 to talk about their career options.